syauqibilfaqih/BootcampFormulatrix/Day6/readme.md

 way will be more effective for memory allocation.

-Differences among these modifiers: ref -> variable must be assigned before accessed and can be modified by the method out -> variable must be assigned before the end of the method in -> variable can't be modified by the method
+Differences among these modifiers:
+-ref -> variable must be assigned before accessed and can be modified by the method -out -> variable must be assigned before the end of the method -in -> variable can't be modified by the method

 ## Static